HectorPage/hector_api/README.md

 To stay up to date, replace these datasets by downloading [EU MRV datasets](https://mrv.emsa.europa.eu/#public/emission-report) for 2018, 2019, and 2020 to the directory _api_hector/data_.
 The API expects a single dataset per year, so don't duplicate them.

 The first time the API runs, it will create a SQLite database _mrv_emissions.db_ - this can take a few minutes, but only needs to happen once as subsequent API calls use this database.
+If you are updating the datasets, then please delete _mrv_emissions.db__ so that it can be re-created with the new data.

 ### Running this API ###
 There are two options for running this API: either using docker, or traditional venv/conda-env.